Amelia Fawcett

 Fawcett is a former Vice Chairman for Morgan Stanley.
 Other prior posts include Chairman of the Standards Board for Alternative Investments (2011–2019), a non-executive member of the Board of HM Treasury (2012–2018), Chairman of The Prince of Wales's Charitable Foundation (2011–2018), Deputy Chairman and a Governor of the London Business School (2009–2018) and a Commissioner of the UK-US Fulbright Commission (2010–2017).

 Fawcett also has been a member of the Court of the Bank of England (2004–2009) and Deputy Chairman of the National Portrait Gallery (2003–2011) as well as non-executive director (from 2007) and Chairman (2009–2013) for the British multimedia business Guardian Media Group plc and non-executive director of Millicom International Cellular SA (2015–2016).

-Fawcett attended Pingree School, Wellesley College and the University of Virginia School of Law.
+Fawcett attended Brookwood School, Pingree School, Wellesley College and the University of Virginia School of Law.